 Regardless of the alleged crime, your child needs an experienced Los Angeles juvenile criminal defense attorney to defend them.
 At Eisner Gorin LLP, we are available 24/7 to thoroughly review all the specific details of their case and discuss their legal options.
-During your free consultation, we will clearly explain how we can help your child.
+During your consultation, we will clearly explain how we can help your child.
 Our juvenile defense lawyers will attempt to aggresively negotiate with prosecutors in the juvenile court system in order to help your child receive rehabilitation rather than harsh legal penalties for their criminal offenses.
 Call our law office at 877-781-1570.

 Related Pages: Robbery | Burglary | Drug Possession for Sales | Theft Crimes | Violent Crimes